- availability and cost of a qualified work force

 The United States Postal Service has full service offices in each population center.
 United Parcel Service and Fed-Ex each operate terminals and distribution centers in Rhinelander, along with other express services.

 The Oneida County climate varies between long, relatively cold winters and warm summers.
 Oneida County, WI, gets 31 inches of rain per year.
 The US average is 37.
-Snowfall is 58 inches.
+Average snowfall in Oneida County is 58 inches.
 The average US city gets 25 inches of snow per year.
 The number of days with any measurable precipitation is 122.

 On average, there are 188 sunny days per year in Oneida County, WI.
 The July high is around 78 degrees.
 The January low is -1.
 Our comfort index, which is based on humidity during the hot months, is a 60 out of 100, where higher is more comfortable.
 The US average on the comfort index is 44.